The tipping point

 Question 13

 For a message to be necessarily sticky, it has to be presented with a simple yet comprehensive manner.
 Additionally, the message has to be exceptional regarding the content such that it surpasses the expectations of the intended audience.
-Another thing is that it has to be concrete so that a vivid picture is painted at the moment the message is portrayed.
-Advertisers have to fulfill these features in addition to being credible and emotional with the expected audience.
-As such, it has to be factual and also it should make the intended audience feel something such as joy, sadness, fear or even pride.
-“Conventional advertisers have preconceived ideas about what makes an advertisement work: humor, splashy graphics, a celebrity endorser” (Gladwell 89).
+Another thing is that it has to be concrete such that a vivid picture is painted at the moment the message is portrayed.
+Advertisers have to fulfill these features in addition to being credible and emotional to the expected audience.
+As such it has to be factual and also it should make the intended audience feel something such as joy, sadness, fear, or even pride.
+Conventional advertisers have preconceived ideas about what makes an advertisement work: humor, splashy graphics, a celebrity endorser (Gladwell 89).

 Question 16

-Children’s TV is an important medium for delivering significant content as compared to books.
+Children's TV is an important medium for delivering significant content of the information as compared to books.
 In such a medium, the children have the chance to interact with images and sounds as well as other appropriate characteristics that tend to be more efficient than what is learned through books.
-Television tends to have multiple formats that facilitate triggering of the children’s various senses.
-“The first was the idea that the more kids are engaged in watching something – intellectually and physically – the more memorable and meaningful it becomes” (Gladwell 129).
-Another aspect is that children TV is more interesting; watching comedies or sporting events on TV is more interesting to most children as compared to reading about them in books.
+Television tends to have multiple formats that facilitate triggering of the children's various senses.
+The first was the idea that the more kids are engaged in watching something intellectually and physically the more memorable and meaningful it becomes (Gladwell 129).
+Another aspect is that children TV is more interesting; watching comedic on TV and sporting events are more interesting as compared to reading them in books.

 Question 19

 Having a friendly relationship with a boss allows one to enjoy their work more.
 As a result, it is possible to work harder and get more done.
-Although bosses are advised to keep a professional distance from their employees, being friendly will considerably increase the productivity of the subordinates.
+Although bosses are advised to keep a professional distance from their employees, being friendly will considerably increase the productivity from the subordinates.
 However, there is the need for regarding professional relationships with intelligence by setting the appropriate boundaries.
 Being friends with the boss enhances the levels of responsibility compared to what they think.

 Question 24